neudilip/FE-SFS/input_files_1simple_beam/README.md

-#Simple beam exposed to fire
+# Simple beam exposed to fire: FE-SFS

 This input file consists of following input codes